New York Roads - NY 404

 WB past sign errors at Basket Rd. and Salt Rd. to nice peely shields.
 US 404 is a pervasive and always amusing error, and even makes it down to Delaware.
 The Route Not Found gets around.

 Salt Rd.
-SB has no errors, but does have an old NY 404 shield with the old font.
+SB has no errors, but does have an old NY 404 shield.
 You can tell by comparison to the new WB one next to it.

 Onto NY 590